adriano-costa/Snacktech-Worker-Pedido/Specification.md

          }

     Reject the update and send the message to DLQ if the DataModificacao of the message was before UltimaAtualizacao of the current value in the table.
+    Reject the update and send the message to DLQ if the PedidoID of the message does not match with any Id in the database.

     2.3 Dead Letter Queue Handling
     Upon unprocessable messages, the worker should move them to a designated DLQ.
     DLQ messages include metadata like the original queue name, timestamp, and error details.